 The Kennebec Woodland Partnership is a county-based initiative launched in 2009 to provide tools and strategies to help landowners make informed decisions about their woodlands and ensure a sustainable future for the county’s forests.

-Small Woodland Owners Association of Maine, and regional chapters:
+Maine Woodland Owners, and regional chapters:

-SWOAM’s mission is to promote stewardship of Maine's small woodland resources, provide information for better forest management, and advocate for and reaching out to Maine's small woodland owners
+MWO’s mission is to promote stewardship of Maine's small woodland resources, provide information for better forest management, and advocate for and reaching out to Maine's small woodland owners

 Soil and Water Conservation Districts: